buddhist-uni/buddhist-uni.github.io/README.md

 We curate a selection of academic material leveraging both what modern scholars and deeply-engaged practitioners have to say in order to present today's Buddhist traditions in a sympathetic but historically-accurate light.
 Our collection is intended as a comprehensive curriculum for students and teachers of Buddhism, but researchers will no doubt find our resources helpful as well!

-For more details on how our content is sourced, see our [Collection Policy](https://buddhistuniversity.net/COLLECTION_POLICY).
+For more details on how our content is sourced, see our [Sources List](https://buddhistuniversity.net/sources/) as well as our [Collection Development Policy](https://buddhistuniversity.net/COLLECTION_POLICY).

 ## Usage